CommunitySolidServer/css-helm-chart/css/README.md

 > Tip: List all releases using `helm list`

 ## Uninstalling the Chart
-To uninstall/delete the my-release deployment:
+To uninstall/delete the my-css deployment:

 ```
-helm delete my-release
+helm delete my-css
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.